You Don’t Have to Suffer in Silence.

 You have a right to work in a safe workplace free from sexual harassment.
 Title VII of the Civil Rights Act provides protection for employees against sexual harassment – a form of sex discrimination.
-Sexual harassment in the workplace involves frequent and/or severe unwelcome conduct of a sexual nature.
-This conduct often affects one’s employment, interferes with work performance and creates an intimidating, hostile and offensive work environment.

-- Unwelcome verbal comments
+- Unwelcome written messages

 - Unwelcome sexual advances

-- Physical or sexual assault
+- Physical assault

-You can arrange for an initial phone conference with Rich at no charge.
+You can arrange for an initial phone conference at no charge.

-Rich represents clients from across North Carolina, including Raleigh, Durham, Wilmington, Greensboro, Winston-Salem, Charlotte, and more.
+Rich represents individuals from across North Carolina, including Raleigh, Durham, Wilmington, Greensboro, Winston-Salem, Charlotte, and more.
 He is available to meet with prospective clients outside of Chapel Hill when circumstances permit.
 Evening appointments are also available.